 What kind of paint do you use on a log cabin?

 What log cabin paint should you use?
 Well, you don’t use paint on your log cabin!
 You should actually use a stain, such as SIKKENS, rather than paint.
 Stains let the timber breathe, so moisture is not trapped under the exterior coating.
 And there’s a wide range of colours available from SIKKENS.
-Here’s our BLOG POST How To Paint Your Cabin
+We have a few posts about treating log cabin timber.

 Log Cabin exteriors require treatment every three or four years.
 Once they are well-maintained on the outside and kept dry (that’s the secret) your Timber Living log cabin will last for a minimum of 60 years.
 Make sure there is no soil up against any of the timber, and that there is no opportunity for water to pool under your log home, and then there will be no fear of trouble with your log house.
 These rules apply, whether you’re building a one-bed cabin granny flat, a two-bed log cabin or three-bed log cabin, or your own, bespoke log cabin.